 Types of Investors

-Regular Investor: This is a rare breed.
-They have a long term view over equity.
+This is a rare breed.
+They have a long-term view over equity.
 They will never discuss small market events.
 They are also a bit mechanical in investing.
 They invest when they have a surplus and withdraw when in need.
-They are convinced over the fact that equity will beat all other investments in long run.
-Generally you feel very comfortable in their company as they understand finances & talk sensibly.
+They are convinced over the fact that equity will beat all other investments in the long run.
+Generally, you feel very comfortable in their company as they understand finances & talk sensibly.

 Now come the investors who are actually affected by market see-saw or roller costar rides.

 They will be the first to read or get information over an investment but they will never participate in markets.
-They will constantly float opinions and talk about personal finance but will not dare to risk own money.
-He is the non playing captain who will never dare to sweat himself but would be the first one to talk about strategies.
+They will constantly float opinions and talk about personal finance but will not dare to risk their own money.
+He is the nonplaying captain who will never dare to sweat himself but would be the first one to talk about strategies.

 These are experienced people but who have earned nothing from the investments.
-These are generally close to employees of trading house or investing professionals.
+These are generally close to employees of the trading houses or investing professionals.
 They live in a fantasy that all the “first news” comes to them.
 They show they are waiting for the right opportunity to make a killing in the markets.
 They are irregular investors and have high volumes of trade but what about earnings??… Keep guessing.

-Mr Cool: These investors never panic and hold their nerves at all times.
+These investors never panic and hold their nerves at all times.
 They are cool and confident.
-They work against herd mentality and are ready to listen to others view points.
+They work against herd mentality and are ready to listen to others viewpoints.
 They take decisions of their own and stick to it.
-They follow disciplined approach and rarely invest in dubious schemes.
+They follow a disciplined approach and rarely invest in dubious schemes.
 They advocate transparency and appreciate the longevity in investments.
-(Read KISS strategy in financial products)

 The last five investor types are affected by market conditions and they re-balance as per their mentioned characteristics.